choojs/choo-website/content/networking.md

 Events (SSE)](strea://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_eventsm)
 API.

+It's also useful to know that Server Sent Events are supported by HTTP/2.
+This means that unlike some other messaging protocols, Server Sent Events seamlessly integrate with HTTP/2's socket multiplexing (which means things become more efficient).

 Let's create a small SSE client that connects to an `/sse` url.
 Whenever an event comes in, it'll emit an `'sse:message'` event.